 To keep your skin from thickening, try not to inject the insulin in the same place over and over.
 Instead, rotate injection places.

 If you’re going to use rapid-acting insulin, you need to be aware of insulin reactions and how to treat them.
 Rapid-acting insulin begins to work very quickly.
 So while you and your doctor are working to find the right dosage of this insulin, you may have some insulin reactions.

-Hypoglycemia is the name for a condition in which the level of sugar in your blood is too low.
-If you use insulin, your blood sugar level can get too low if you exercise more than usual, if you don’t eat enough, if you don’t eat on time or if you take too much insulin.
+Hypoglycemia is a condition in which the level of sugar in your blood is too low.
+If you use insulin, your blood sugar level can get too low if you exercise more than usual or if you don’t eat enough.
+It also can get too low if you don’t eat on time or if you take too much insulin.
 Most people who take insulin have insulin reactions at some time.
 Signs of an insulin reaction and hypoglycemia include the following:

 - Feeling very tired